 On view at the Ackland is an impressive selection of over 260 works from its extensive permanent collection.
 Five galleries showcase The Western Tradition, with art of the Ancient Mediterranean world to twentieth-century European and American art.

-The Museum’s significant holdings of Asian art are presented in two galleries: Color Across Asia and Religion and Ritual.
+The Museum’s significant holdings of Asian art are presented in the gallery Color Across Asia.

 Images of works of art currently on view at the Ackland Art Museum:

 Edgar Degas, French, 1834-1917: Spanish Dance, c.
 1885, cast 1921; bronze.
 18-1/4 x 5-5/8 x 8-3/4 in.
 Ackland Fund, 74.21.1.